zhangyi-hu/pymcef/README.rst

 =========
 This algorithm is very efficient, starting with lagrangian multiplier being infinite and the optimal portfolio being 100% in the asset with largest average return, only portfolios on the efficient frontier will be visited.
+With the product of number of assets and number of simulated return less than 10 million, the time needed to construct the full efficient frontier is less than 1 minute.

 This algorithm is based on simulated returns so it is model agnostic.
-This introduce huge flexibility to the user as no assumption is made on the type of return distribution (e.g. Gaussian)
+This introduce huge flexibility to the user as no assumption is made on the type of return distribution (e.g. Gaussian).

 Works remain to be done
 =======================